 The Master of Arts in Theatre provides training in theatre studies.
 Beyond the required course in research methods, students may elect a wide range of courses in theatre history, criticism, theory, and dramatic literature.
 There are also opportunities to take courses in acting, directing, and design and to participate in theatre production.
 The MA degree, culminating in a MA written thesis offers a generalist foundation in theatre studies appropriate for (1) teaching in secondary schools and some colleges, (2) entering into a doctoral degree program, and (3) beginning a possible professional career in theatre companies, the entertainment media, government arts programs, or private arts institutions.
 Students are expected to develop analytical skills in historical research, critical writing, dramatic interpretation, and the nature of theatrical practice.

-Theatre history; historiography; critical and dramatic theory; production analysis and dramaturgy; ancient and modern Greek theatre; Latin American and US Latino theatre; performance studies; translation; theatre pedagogy; ethnography; postcolonialism and nationalism; American drama and historical pageants; race, ethnicity, gender, and sexuality in performance.
+Theatre history; historiography; critical and dramatic theory; production analysis and dramaturgy; ancient and modern Greek theatre; Latin American and US Latino theatre; performance studies; translation; theatre pedagogy; dance theatre; ethnography; postcolonialism and nationalism; American drama and historical pageants; race, ethnicity, gender, and sexuality in performance; Shakespeare.

 The master's program has close ties to the Lawrence and Lee Theatre Research Institute, a major archive in theatre studies.
 Director Jeanine Thompson and Curator Beth Kattelman work directly with master's students on study and research projects.

 In addition, the Department of Theatre, Film, and Media Arts is affiliated with the Wexner Center for the Arts, a contemporary arts center and educational program at Ohio State, with a wide range of local, national, and international presentations in the visual and performance arts, film, video, and architecture.